JasonZhang1993/Facebook-query-website/README.md

 # Facebook-query-website
 A website that uses Facebook graph API to enable users to make queries about users, pages, events, places and groups.
 The interface also enable users to view query details about user posts and albums, or to edit favorite contents and share on users Facebook account.

+WARNING: the query might be disabled for the expired Facebook access token.

 # Files
 (1) fb_query.html: the main interface of the website.